 The course is required for Education College students specializing in the teaching of secondary school mathematics.
-About one-fourth of the students are enrolled in Arts and Sciences.
+A few of the students are enrolled in Arts and Sciences, or Engineering.

-Many students have weak backgrounds in high school geometry and analytic geometry.
-The general attitude of students is favorable.
+Most students have weak backgrounds in high school geometry and analytic geometry.
+Their preparation has markedly deteriorated during the past 10 years.